minetest-mods/technic/manual.md

 industrial processes
 --------------------

-### alloying ###
+### Alloying

-In technic, alloying is a way of combining items to create other items, distinct from standard crafting.
+In Technic, alloying is a way of combining items to create other items, distinct from standard crafting.
 Alloying always uses inputs of exactly two distinct types, and produces a single output.
-Like cooking, which takes a single input, it is performed using a powered machine, known generically as an "alloy furnace".
-An alloy furnace always has two input slots, and it doesn't matter which way round the two ingredients are placed in the slots.
-Many alloying recipes require one or both slots to contain a stack of more than one of the ingredient item: the quantity required of each ingredient is part of the recipe.

-As with the furnaces used for cooking, there are multiple kinds of alloy furnace, powered in different ways.
-The most-used alloy furnaces are electrically powered.
-There is also an alloy furnace that is powered by directly burning fuel, just like the basic cooking furnace.
-Building almost any electrical machine, including the electrically-powered alloy furnaces, requires a machine casing component, one ingredient of which is brass, an alloy.
-It is therefore necessary to use the fuel-fired alloy furnace in the early part of the game, on the way to building electrical machinery.

-Alloying recipes are mainly concerned with metals.
-These recipes combine a base metal with some other element, most often another metal, to produce a new metal.
-This is discussed in the section on metal.
-There are also a few alloying recipes in which the base ingredient is non-metallic, such as the recipe for the silicon wafer.
+Check your preferred crafting guide for more information.

-### grinding, extracting, and compressing ###
+### Grinding, extracting, and compressing

 Grinding, extracting, and compressing are three distinct, but very similar, ways of converting one item into another.
 They are all quite